how to become an ophthalmologist

 4. Collaboration with other doctors: They work with other healthcare providers to make sure you get the best care possible.
 They may talk to your primary care doctor or refer you to a specialist if needed.

 5. Follow-up care and monitoring: They schedule regular visits to check your progress.
 They see if the treatment works and make any necessary changes.
 They keep an eye on chronic conditions like glaucoma or diabetes to manage them well.
+How to Become an Ophthalmologist involves acquiring the skills needed to provide this level of care.

-Steps to Become an Ophthalmologist in India
+Steps for How to Become an Ophthalmologist in India

 1) Get a Bachelor’s Degree in Medicine (MBBS)